 In March 2008, the Financial Accounting Standards Board, or FASB, issued Statement of Financial Accounting Standards, or SFAS, No. 161, Disclosures about Derivative Instruments and Hedging Activities - An Amendment of FASB Statement No. 133, or SFAS 161.
-SFAS 161 expands the disclosure requirements for derivative instruments and hedging activities.
-SFAS 161 specifically requires entities to provide enhanced disclosures addressing the following: (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under SFAS No. 133, Accounting for Derivative Instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.
+SPAS 161 expands the disclosure requirements for derivative instruments and hedging activities.
+SFAS 161 specifically requires entities to provide enhanced disclosures addressing the following: (a) how and why an entity uses derivative instruments, (b) how derivative instruments and related hedged items are accounted for under SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, or SFAS 133, and its related interpretations, and (c) how derivative instruments and related hedged items affect an entity's financial position, financial performance, and cash flows.
 SFAS 161 is effective for fiscal years and interim periods beginning after November 15, 2008.
 The Company believes the adoption of SFAS 161 will not have a material impact to its consolidated financial statements.